Healthy Homes Assessment Pirimai

 building insulation inspection

-A dry and warm home is a healthy house
+A cozy dry home is a healthy home

 Insulation Pirimai

-Insulation needs to meet the R-values required for your area
+Insulation needs to meet the R-values for your area

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

 Pirimai Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage standard.
+Find out all the details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection